mkmarchan/mkmarchan.github.io/_posts/2019-08-24-algoplex-i.markdown

 <br>
 An audiovisual collaboration with <a href="https://spacefiller.space/algoplex1/">SPACEFILLER</a>.
 Sound is algorithmically synthesized in SuperCollider in response to visual events.

-This work was exhibited at SAM REMIX in 2019 at the Seattle Art Museum Sculpture Park and at SPACEFILLER's <a href="https://spacefiller.space/fantasy-parameter-spaces/">Fantasy Parameter Spaces</a> show at Glass Box Gallery.
+This work was exhibited at SAM Lights in 2019 at the Seattle Art Museum Sculpture Park and at SPACEFILLER's <a href="https://spacefiller.space/fantasy-parameter-spaces/">Fantasy Parameter Spaces</a> show at Glass Box Gallery.